 Dr Tom Edwards wants to use the infectious power of viruses to develop cures for blinding eye disease using gene therapy.

-With your support, the National Stem Cell Foundation of Australia wants to help fund Tom’s research into new gene therapies for these conditions.
+With your support, the National Stem Cell Foundation of Australia is helping fund Tom’s research into new gene therapies for these conditions.

-If you would like your donation to be targeted specifically to this initiative, please use the online payment function in this section and, when prompted, specify ‘eye’ as the specific project you would like your donation allocated to.
-We will then match the amount you've donated and send the total amount to Tom at the Centre for Eye Research Australia (CERA) in Melbourne.
+If you would still like to make a donation to Tom's research, you can do so using the online payment function in this section and, when prompted, specify ‘eye’ as the specific project you would like your donation allocated to.
+We will pass the donation on to Tom at the Centre for Eye Research Australia (CERA) in Melbourne.